MicrosoftDocs/cloud-adoption-framework/docs/strategy/responsible-ai.md

 - **Error analysis**: View and understand how errors are distributed in your dataset.

-- **Model interpretability**: Understand your model's predictions and how both overall and individual predictions are made.
+- **Model interpretability**: Understand your model's predictions and how individual and overall predictions are made.

 - **Counterfactual what-if analysis**: Observe how changes in features can affect your model predictions.